chloehudzik/workfront-learn.en/help/workfront-proof/review-and-approve-work/track-proof-progress.md

 ---
-title: How to Track Proof Progress
+title: Track proof progress
 description: Learn how to use [!UICONTROL SOCD] indicators, proof progress, and reports to track the progress of a proof in [!DNL  Workfront].
+activity: use
+team: Technical Marketing
 feature: Workfront Proof
 type: Tutorial
 role: User